Have Questions? We Have Answers!

 If you don’t find your answer here, please use the contact form below to send us an email.

-NOTE: US export laws prevent us from selling and shipping to certain countries.
+NOTE: US export laws prevent us from selling and/or shipping to certain countries.
 Those countries include but are not limited to – Belarus, Burundi, Central African Republic, Colombia, Congo, Cuba, Iran, Iraq, Lebanon, Libya, Nicaragua, North Korea, Russia, Somalia, Sudan, Syria, Ukraine, Venezuela, Yemen & Zimbabwe.

 The FRS Series – Boat Plans

 Each set of boat plans include detailed drawings specifying assembly of the boat that compliment the the how-to build a boat video series on YouTube.
 Most importantly, our boat plans come with full size patterns of every plywood part you need to build the boat.
 (Dimensional lumber is best cut to fit.)
 For the FRS-18, it also includes full size patterns of each cradle station.
 Full size patterns are a modern way of boat building.
 Traditionally, lofting was used, where a list of measurements were transferred to the plywood as points, requiring you to connect the dots to make the shape.
 Many competitors still use loftings, dimensioned drawings, or only offer patterns for a few items.
 Dimensioned drawings of each part still require you to redraw everything full scale on the plywood.
 Our full size patterns eliminate all of this, along with the guesswork.
 The only requirement is to cut and trace the patterns.
 So be sure you know what you’re buying before you make the purchase.